sjjsy/sjjsy.github.io/_resume/resume.md

   personal bests are 3h14 for a marathon, 1h32 for a half marathon, 38:50 for a 10 km, and 14:50 for a 4 km.
 I have placed at the top three in some smaller events, and eg. during my military training I scored highest in my company in the new recruits' Cooper's test.
-I also participated in a team representing my company in an orienteering competition and in a relay running competition.
+I was also selected to represent my company in an two-person orienteering competition and in a team relay running competition.
 The latter was organized during my training at the Reserve Officer School and our team ranked second, after only the team of Utti Jaeger Regiment.
+I like running, because it is an effective sport for maintaining and improving one's aerodynamic performance.

 Cycling
-: For me cycling is not a racing sport, instead it is a healthy sporty mode of transport.
+: For me cycling is not a racing sport, instead it is an invigorating mode of transport, especially when the weather conditions are intense.
 I have done much of my commuting by bike since my childhood, even during the winter months.
-According to Sports Tracker I cycled 3689 km in 2018 and my record is 2016 during which I cycled 4048 km and spent 150279 kilocalories doing so.
+According to Sports Tracker I cycled 3689 km in 2018 and my record is 2016 during which I cycled 4048 km and spent 150 megacalories doing so.
   My longest distance within a day is 201 km (from Tampere to Helsinki) which I completed in 8h50 plus a lunch break.

 Martial arts
 : I have casually trained various martial arts to keep me physically fit